braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 __Setting up Your Data Source__
 1. From the left sidebar within Tealium under `Server-Side`, navigate to __Sources__ -> __Data Sources__
 2. Click the __+ Add Data Source__ Button
-3. Locate __HTTP API__ platform within the available catagories, and name your HTTP API APP, this is a required field.<br><br>![Data Source][6]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
+3. Locate __HTTP API__ platform within the available catagories, and name your HTTP API app, this is a required field.<br><br>![Data Source][6]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
-4. From the __Event Specifications__ Options, choose the event specs you would like to include.
+4. From the __Event Specifications__ options, choose the event specs you would like to include.
 Event specifications help you identify the event names and required attributes to track in your installation.
 These specifications will be applied to incoming events. <br><br>Take some time to think about what data is most valuable to you and which specifications seem most appropriate for your use case.
 Note that you also have the option of creating custom event specifications, check out the [Tealium documentation][19] to learn more. <br><br>![Event Specs][7]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
-5. The next dialogue advances to the __Get Code step__.
+5. The next dialogue advances to the __Get Code__ step.
 This displays the data source key and installation code.
 The base code and event tracking code provided here serve as your installation guide.
 Download the provided PDF if you wish to share these instructions with your team. <br><br>![Get Code][8]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>
 6. Click __Save & Continue__ <br><br>![Data Source Summary][9]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
 7. Once saved, you will now be able to view your saved source as well as add or remove event specs. <br><br>![Connector][18]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>From the detailed data source view you can perform the following actions:
 - View and copy the data source key